2003 Philadelphia Eagles season: Week 1: vs. Tampa Bay Buccaneers

-The Buccaneers, who ruined the Eagles' bid for a Super Bowl the previous season by defeating them in their final game at Veteran's Stadium, spoiled the opening of Lincoln Financial Field by thoroughly dominating the Eagles in a 17–0 shutout.
+The Buccaneers, who ruined the Eagles' bid for a Super Bowl the previous season by defeating them in their final game at Veterans Stadium, spoiled the opening of Lincoln Financial Field by thoroughly dominating the Eagles in a 17–0 shutout.
 A big run by James Thrash gave the Eagles a chance at an early field goal, but head coach Andy Reid tried a fake field goal to rookie tight end L. J. Smith, who let the ball go off of his fingertips.
 Early in the second quarter, Tampa Bay put up a field goal for a 3–0 lead, while the Eagles looked out of sync.
 A touchdown pass to Joe Jurevicius, who had made a huge reception in the 2002 NFC Championship, made it 10–0.
 Jurevicius caught another short touchdown on the next drive, which ate half of the fourth quarter.
 Brian Dawkins and Bobby Taylor both had to leave the game with injuries.